kusihed/access_checker/README.md

-# AccessController
+# AccessChecker

-AccessController is a simple replacement for ACL9, a role-based authentication gem.
+AccessChecker is a simple replacement for ACL9, a role-based authentication gem.
-AccessController is primarily oriented for functioning as a before\_action role authentication scheme for Rails controllers.
+AccessChecker is primarily oriented for functioning as a before\_action role authentication scheme for Rails controllers.

 ## Basic concepts
 Authentication is often called for on a controller-by-controller basis, restricting actions to users who possess certain roles.
-AccessController (current version) assumes only one role per user.
-AccessController requires a _current\_user_ method accessible at the controller level and which returns a User object.
+AccessChecker (current version) assumes only one role per user.
+AccessChecker requires a _current\_user_ method accessible at the controller level and which returns a User object.

-AccessController adds, to the User model, role accessor methods: has\_role?, has\_role!, get\_role
+AccessChecker adds, to the User model, role accessor methods: has\_role?, has\_role!, get\_role

 ## Structure